 What’s the cost of multi-layer roofing (gravel & bitumen)?

 Bitumen is modified asphalt used on flat roofs.
 The chief advantage with it is that it’s essentially painted on versus laid down – making it seamless and less prone to leaking.
-Bitumen also has a high tensile strength, lowering its chances of cracking or getting damaged like other roof surfaces.
+Bitumen also has a high tensile strength, lowering its chances of cracking or getting damaged like other roofing surfaces.

 What about green roofs?

-There are two common types of green roofs: extensive ones – with no cultivation being done; and intensive ones – where people actually install fruit and vegetable gardens.
+There are two common types of green roofs: extensive ones – with no cultivation being done; and intensive ones – where people actually put in place produce gardens.

 Although it sounds like a great idea, green roofs can also be quite prohibitive.
 First off, they’re expensive to install and require a lot of maintenance.
 Also, they’re only effective on angles of less than 25 degrees (although the Europeans are experimenting with green roofs at 45 degree angles).
 And, you’ll need to invest in special soil because regular garden soil will compact and kill the plants.